Your Boss Should Not Be Asking You To Wear Makeup On Zoom

 ”

-Add that to the long list of other stressors right now — like parents having to homeschool their children for the first time or young adults struggling with isolation, insomnia, or anxiety as a result of the pandemic— and makeup is the last thing on many people's minds.
+Add that to the long list of other stressors right now — like parents having to homeschool their children for the first time or young adults struggling with loneliness or insomnia — and makeup is the last thing on many people's minds.
 "There might be some people who have a little more bandwidth to consider how they look on camera, but some people just don't, and it's an accomplishment for them to have even worked that day," Caroline says.
 "There were some meetings where I didn't even turn on my web camera because I'd been crying, and I didn't want people to see my red, puffy face."

 Advertisement